capactio/capact/docs/proposal/20211207-delegated-storage.md

               alias: helm-storage
     ```

-    - This workflow cannot be run unless there is a `helm-release` StorageBackend installed (where `helm-release` is only workflow alias).
+    - This workflow cannot be run unless there is a `helm-release` storage backend installed (where `helm-release` is only workflow alias).
     - If there are no specific storage backend requirements set, the default backend will be used.

-1. Content Developer outputs the following Argo workflow artifact:
+1. Content Developer outputs one of the following Argo workflow artifacts:

     > **NOTE:** Before this proposal, the whole Argo workflow artifact was treated as a value.
 Now we would need to change that.

-    As value (if he/she uses default backend or backend without any required additional params):
+    1. To store a given value on default backend or backend without any required additional parameters, which also accepts TypeInstance value:

         ```yaml
-    value: foo # option 1: save a specific value on an external backend
+        # option 1: save a specific value on a storage backend
+        # a given backend
+        value: foo
         ```

-    or
+    1. To point to some external data for a given storage backend:

         ```yaml
-    additionalParameters: # option 2: register something which already exist as external TypeInstance - based on additionalParameters
+        # option 2: register something which already exist as external TypeInstance - based on `backend.additionalParameters`
-      # however, additionalParameters are backend-specific properties, which means Content Dev need to explicitly specify the backend as described later.
+        backend:
+          additionalParameters:
             name: release-name
             namespace: release-namespace
         ```

-    or both:
+        However, the `additionalParameters` are backend-specific properties, which means Content Developer need to explicitly specify the backend as described later.

+    1. To save a specific value with additional parameters:

+        For example, for an implementation of Kubernetes secrets storage backend, which actually creates and updates these secrets during TypeInstance creation:

         ```yaml
-    value: foo # option 3: save a specific value on an external backend with some additional parameters
+        # option 3: save a specific value on an external backend with some additional parameters
+        value: foo
+        backend:
           additionalParameters:
             key: bar
             value: baz
         ```

+        The storage backend has to have `additionalParametersSchema` specified, as well as the `acceptValue` property set to `true`.

     In that way, someday we will be able to extend such approach with additional properties:

     ```yaml
     instrumentation: # someday - if we want to unify the approach
       health:
         endpoint: foo.bar/healthz
       # (...)
     ```

+    Such `instrumentation` data would be also stored in the same storage backend as the `value`.
+If Content Developer wants to store it somewhere else, then an additional Argo artifact to produce is needed.

 1. Then, Content Developer specifies the Argo workflow artifact as output TypeInstance with familiar syntax: